ATM-Consulting/dolibarr_module_consogazoil/README.md

-My Module
+Gazoil Comsuption
 =========

-This is a full featured module template for Dolibarr
+This module is use to manage Gazoil consumption for Car/Truck

 Licence
 -------